Introduction to Linux Interview Questions and Answers

 - Total CPU Time Spends on the Process

-- The popular option used with top command.
+- The popular option is used with the top command.

 - top -u -> Process by a user.